X Aviate International Aerospace

 Types:

-Initial Class I Medical: Required for first-time CPL applicants.
-Must be done at DGCA-authorized centers and needs a No Objection Certificate (NOC) from DGCA.
+• Initial Class I Medical: Required for first-time CPL applicants.
+Must be done at DGCA-authorized centers with a No Objection Certificate (NOC).

-Renewal Class I Medical: Must be renewed regularly.
-Validity is typically:
+• Renewal Class I Medical: Must be renewed regularly.
+Validity:

 Special Notes:

-Previous Medical Records (PMR) are sent to the examination center ahead of your appointment.
+• Previous Medical Records (PMR) are sent to the examination center before your appointment.